 - Dr. Ioannis Stefanidis, a political science professor with the University of Thessaloniki in Greece, visited Ms. Debbie Reynold’s classroom at Baldwin High School for a talk on, “Modern Greece & the West: A Record of Ambivalence.”

 - Mr. Matthias Kolb, Additionally, a reporter for Süddeutsche.de (the news website of the Munich-based Süddeutsche Zeitung), visited Mr. Brian Hogan’s classroom at Community School West to discuss his role as a journalist, German and European politics, and his perspective on U.S. politics including current events related to privacy and media.

-If you are interested in hosting a ESC visitor, please contact Kathy Ayers to organize a visit or to sign-up for our K-12 educator mailing list.
+If you are interested in hosting a ESC visitor, please contact our Outreach Coordinator to organize a visit or to sign-up for our K-12 educator mailing list.